In this tutorial, we will learn how to manage transactions in Hibernate applications. Let's first familiar with few transactions related concepts.

 Conclusion

-We have seen what is a transaction, what are ACID properties, we have also seen briefly about Transaction interface and finally, we have seen how to manage transactions in hibernate application with code snippets.
+We have seen what is a transaction, and what are ACID properties, we have also seen a brief about the Transaction interface and finally, we have seen how to manage transactions in Hibernate applications with CRUD code snippets.

 You can learn more about Hibernate framework here at Hibernate ORM Tutorial